Admin-7/Mr-Robot-techniques/Gitter.md

 * [betterangels/better-angels](https://gitter.im/betterangels/better-angels)

   The [Better Angels](https://betterangels.github.io/) are a wholly virtual anarchist collective whose "general chatter" room is lively and welcoming.
-Conversations in this room are as political as they are technical, with very low tolerance for "centrist" or "right-of-center" views.
+Conversations in this room are as political as they are technical, with very low tolerance for "centrist," "(neo-)Liberal," or "right-of-center" views.
 Nevertheless, as they say in their own welcome message: "Contributors who don't share our exact politics are welcome.
 Debating the merits of these positions or acting to undermine them is not."

 * * *